 - User Since

 I didn't specifically mean moving the cursor.
 That as a concept doesn't sit with me very well in all cases.
 Keystrokes are fine being tied to specific functionality in specific editors, and therefore require Blender to keep the focus in the intended area.
-But for example typing in the text editor or Python console without paying attention to where the mouse is, can have you pressing 237689 keystrokes in the viewport before you realise it.
+But I don't like that to be tied to where the mouse *is*.
+While typing in the text editor or Python console, for example, this can have me pressing 237689 keystrokes in the viewport before I realise it.

 Any news on this?